Vote Now for a Clean Watamu and the WMA Blues Recycling Team "Bins for Beaches- Kenya"

-The Project will also aim to generate income from the sale of recyclables.
-Various plastics, flip flops, glass and tin cans are all recyclable or reusable waste products.
-Our local community groups will make art and crafts from these materials creating an income for poor and disadvantaged members.
-This is a unique initiative at the coast and is intended to raise public awareness to the problems related to waste and pollution and to demonstrate the potential of community initiatives.
+The Centre is generating income from the sale of recyclables.
+Besides selling crushed plastic to the recycling industries, our local community artists are making art and crafts from flip flops and plastic waste and selling them to tourist outlets.
+This is a unique initiative at the coast and is intended to raise public awareness to the problems related to waste and pollution and to demonstrate the potential of community solutions to waste management problems.

-WMA also work with UniqEco Designs in Nairobi which takes discarded flip-flops and other marine flotsam and recycles these into products ranging from accessories and jewellery to one-off sculptures.
+WMA also work with Ocean Sole in Nairobi which takes discarded flip-flops and other marine flotsam and recycles these into products ranging from accessories and jewellery to one-off sculptures.

-In the future we hope to be working with Kitengela Glass.
-For more information on this inspiring project of international repute please see Eco Tower Watamu - Nani Croze .
+We will be also working with Kitengela Glass.
+For more information on this inspiring project of international repute please see Eco Tower Watamu - Nani Croze

 tel +254 (0)721 275818